A newly-qualified driver “laughed and told passengers ‘watch this’” before crashing her car at more than double the speed limit.

 She was sentenced at Oxford Crown Court yesterday after admitting dangerous driving.

 Prosecutor Jonathan Stone said Smith overtook a friend’s car just before entering a 30mph zone in Leafield where she lost control and clipped the kerb.
-At the crash scene, the car’s speedometer was stuck on 70mph.
+At the crash scene, the car’s speedometer was

 He said passenger Thomas Gonzales “recalls the defendant saying ‘watch this’ and refers to the defendant laughing...as the vehicle lost control”.